monkbroc/particlerb/API_notes.md

 # Observations about the Particle cloud API

+Discussion points:

+  - How to set name of token
+  - Mismatch between limit to publish (max every second) and webhook (max every 6 seconds)
+  - What is product_id?
+Is it related to the hardware or firmware?
+Related to teams?
+  - Which platform_id are for public use?
+0 for Core, 6 for Photon, 8 for P1.

 Inconsistent error messages:

   - 403 Forbidden for wrong device name or id: `{ "error": "...", "info": "..." }`
   - 400 BadRequest for function call when device is offline: `{ "ok": false, "error": "Timed out" }`
   - 408 TimedOut for get variable when device is offline: `{ "error": "Timed out." }`